coverclock/com-diag-hazer/README.md

     cd com-diag-hazer/Hazer
     make pristine depend all

 Set up environment and run tests and utilities.
+(This establishes the paths for both the Hazer and the Diminuto executables.)

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup